 Dynamic Discounting as a Timing Instrument

 Issue 14 introduced dynamic discounting within the context of payment method economics.
-Here, it belongs in a second conversation: dynamic discounting as a timing instrument that creates value for both parties.
+Here it belongs in a second conversation: dynamic discounting as a timing instrument that creates value for both parties.

 The timing dimension gives dynamic discounting its strategic value.
-A Payment Portfolio Manager with visibility into the organization’s cash position can deploy dynamic discounting opportunistically.
-In weeks when cash balances are high and short-term investment returns are compressed, dynamic discounting offers superior returns on idle cash.
-In weeks when cash is committed to other uses, the program pauses.
-This flexibility makes dynamic discounting a complement to static payment terms and virtual card programs.
+A Payment Portfolio Manager with visibility into the organization’s cash position can deploy dynamic discounting opportunistically: in weeks when cash balances are high and short-term investment returns are compressed, dynamic discounting offers superior returns on idle cash.
+In weeks when cash is committed, the program pauses.
+The supplier who needs cash on day 15 of a 45-day term can request early payment and receive funds within 24 to 48 hours.
+The buyer captures yield.
+The supplier captures certainty.

 Supplier Acceptance responds to timing decisions in subtler ways.
 A supplier who receives consistent, predictable, on-time payments develops confidence in the buyer’s payment program.
 That confidence makes the next conversation easier: the one where the practitioner asks about virtual card acceptance or dynamic discounting participation.
 Timing consistency builds the trust that expands Supplier Acceptance over time.